WebDevStudios/StartBox/README.md

 Usage
 -----
 We highly recommend that you use a Child Theme instead of running StartBox directly.
-We've created a pretty simple [StartBox Child](https://github.com/WebDevStudios/StartBox-Child) for you to modify and destroy as you see fit.
+We've created a pretty simple [StartBox Child Theme](https://github.com/WebDevStudios/StartBox-Child) for you to modify and destroy as you see fit.

 If you're looking for a more high-caliber design, we recommend one of these [excellent themes](http://wpstartbox.com/themes/).